vmware-tanzu/velero-plugin-for-aws/README.md

 ```

 Additionally, you can specify `--use-node-agent` to enable node agent support, and `--wait` to wait for the deployment to be ready.

-**Note:** If you are using EKS, there is a [known permissions issue](https://github.com/vmware-tanzu/velero/issues/3138) when using Velero with Kubernetes versions 1.18 and earlier that will prevent the Velero from being able to read S3 storage locations.
-To fix this, update the Velero deployment yaml file to include following `securityContext` value:

 ```
 securityContext: